davidahouse/stampede-server/docs/design.md

 | github_<org>_<repo>_pullrequest | This contains a link to the job that will be executed for any PR detected in the repo |
 | github_<org>_<repo>_branch | This contains a link to the job that will be executed for any Branch push detected in the repo |

+### Job definition file

+Jobs have the following characteristics:

+- Stages
+- Steps
+- Parameters

+A stage is simply a grouping of steps.
+If any of the steps fail then the stage also fails and no subsequent step/stage will be executed (see excption to this below).

+A step is simply an execution of a command.
+Simple as that.
+Step output is captured in the output folder under the stage/step.log folder.
+If a step fails (ie: non zero exit code) then the processing stops, unless it is marked to ignore the exit code.

+Parameters are turned into environment variables for each command execution.

+A job & stage can have some optional steps that fall outside the normal processing flow.
+Note that the exit code for these do not play a part in the continuation of the job/stage.

+- onStart: executed when the job/stage starts.
+- onSuccess: executed when the job/stage ends with a success.
+- onFailure: executed when the job/stage ends with a failure.

+The order of operations are:

+- job/onStart
+- stage_1/onStart
+- stage_1/step 1..X
+- stage_1/onSuccess OR stage_1/onFailure
+- job/onSuccess OR job/onFailure

+Job file structure (yaml or json):

+{
+  "title": "",
+  "onStart": "...cmd...",
+  "onSuccess": "...cmd...",
+  "onFailure": "...cmd...",
+  "stages": [
+    {
+      "title": "",
+      "onStart": "...cmd...",
+      "onSuccess": "...cmd...",
+      "onFailure": "...cmd...",
+      "steps": [
+        {
+          "title": "",
+          "command": "...cmd...",
+          "ignoreExitCode": false
+        }
+      ]
+    }
+  ],
+  "parameters": [
+    {
+      "title": "",
+      "required": true
+    }
+  ]
+}